Prabhat1615/Prabhat1615/README.md

 - 🗄️ Working with MongoDB, MySQL and PostgreSQL
 - 🔐 Implementing authentication, authorization and secure APIs
 - 🌐 Building RESTful APIs and full-stack applications
-- 🚀 Interested in scalable backend systems and real-world problems
+- 🚀 Interested in scalable backend systems and real-world products
 - 📚 Continuously improving my software engineering and problem-solving skills

 ---